US approves major new arms sales to Israel worth $6.67 billion and to Saudi Arabia worth $9 billion

 The next largest portion is the light tactical vehicles, which will be used to move personnel and logistics “to extend lines of communication” for the Israel Defense Forces and will cost $1.98 billion, it said.

+Rep. Gregory Meeks, the ranking Democrat on the House Foreign Affairs Committee, accused the Trump administration of rushing to announce the deals for Israel in a way that would "disregard Congressional oversight and years of standing practice.”

+He said in a statement that “the Trump Administration has blatantly ignored long-standing Congressional prerogatives while also refusing to engage Congress on critical questions about the next steps in Gaza and broader U.S.-Israel policy."

-Israel will spend an additional $740 million on power packs for armored personnel carriers it has had in service since 2008, the department said.
+Under the deals, Israel will spend an additional $740 million on power packs for armored personnel carriers it has had in service since 2008, the State Department said.
 The remaining $150 million will be spent on a small but unreported number of light utility helicopters to complement similar equipment it already has, it said.

 “The United States is committed to the security of Israel, and it is vital to U.S. national interests to assist Israel to develop and maintain a strong and ready self-defense capability,” the statements said.